ZENGJingqi/GraphAI-for-Uyghur-Medicine/Python/README.md

 # 🧪 Python Scripts for Graph-Based Uyghur Medicine Modeling

-This folder contains three Jupyter notebooks that implement the core workflow of the project **"Graph-based Encoding and Analysis of Uyghur Medicinal Prescriptions using GAT Networks"**.
+This folder contains three Jupyter notebooks that implement the core workflow of the project **"Quantifying compatibility mechanisms in Uyghur medicine with interpretable graph neural networks"**.

 Each notebook corresponds to a distinct stage in the pipeline: from graph construction to GNN-based prediction and final attention-driven analysis.